zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/resize-pvc.md

 title: Resize a Portworx PVC
 weight: 4
 linkTitle: Resize PVCs
+keywords: portworx, storage class, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk,StatefulSets
+description: Looking to use a dynamically resize a provisioned volume with Kubernetes?
+Follow this step-by-step tutorial on how to do it with Portworx.
 ---

 This document describes how to dynamically resize a volume (PVC) using Kubernetes and Portworx.